About

 Fortepan US makes images available to the public using Kronofoto, the project’s open source code, which is available for download on Github and can be used for all sorts of different collection types..

-All technology supporting the Fortepan US cooperative portal has been built exclusively with open source software, including the Linux operating system, Apache web server, PostgreSQL database server, Python programming language, and other open software and code.
+Kronofoto is built primarily with python, html and some javascript.
+The libraries are django, htmx, and alpine, with additional libraries used for certain features like leaflet, photo sphere viewer.
+All technology supporting the Fortepan US cooperative portal has been built exclusively with open source software, including the Linux operating system, Apache web server, PostgreSQL database server, Python programming language, and other open software and code, and it is mostly database agnostic but will run best on postgresql.
 A vibrant collaborative dynamic has been fostered between the developer and operations teams, creating an ideal environment for new ideas.

 Tools

-• MyList allows researchers and creators to create customized lists of photos according to their own interests and needs.
-Lists are viewable in grid or timeline view, and can be saved for future reference, shared with others, and even embedded into a website.
+FotoAlbum allows researchers and creators to create customized lists of photos according to their own interests and needs.
+FotoAlbums are viewable in grid or timeline view, and can be saved for future reference, shared with others, and even embedded into a website.

 The platform also supports Traditional Knowledge labels through a partnership with Local Contexts.